csuci-cs-capstone/evac_center_capstone/README.md

 # evac_center_capstone
 Web Database Evac Center for Capstone Project

-The files in static file are from the example project that my Capstone idea originated from.
+Many of the files in templates file are from the example project that my Capstone idea originated from.
-Also some of the templates are from said example project.

 The rest of the code in this Capstone Project is mine.